 - One letter from someone who can attest to your character, motivation, and prospect for success at IUPUI, such as a coach, volunteer coordinator, or mentor

-- Recommenders cannot be family members.
+- Recommenders cannot be family members

 You will enter your scores on the application.
 If you’ve already applied and submitted official documentation of your scores to IUPUI, we'll work with the Office of Undergraduate Admissions to obtain them.
 If relevant, please provide future test dates.
-We accept your
+We accept your superscore for standardized tests.

 Your transcript should include: